uccser/cs-field-guide/csfieldguide/chapters/content/en/glossary/adage.md

 # Adage

-A philisophical phrase or saying
+A philisophical yet credible phrase or saying.